 There are a lot of great places to stay out in Palm Springs, but personally I love the Ace.
 It is very relaxed and begs you to just be you.
 On the weekends there are tons of great events going on such as great pop-up shops, bands, drum circles, and DJ’s by the pool.
 It’s more than you can imagine.
 The Ace Hotel collection is always a win, but this is still one of my favorites of them all.
 I love the energy and the people watching.
 The pool is always the perfect temperature and the waitstaff is always friendly.

 This time we nabbed a patio room.
-I felt like I was really going to be splurging but truly it was very reasonable for Palm Springs.
+I felt like I was going to be splurging, but it was truly very reasonable for Palm Springs.
 Every morning we ordered breakfast to our patio and just enjoyed hanging together and planning our day.
 In the evenings we would just hang out and listen to the music from the pool and chat about life.
 It was so relaxed and little to no expectation.
 It was perfect for getting away from it all for a little while.

 Pack the Least You Can